jc00ke/jc00ke.github.io/_posts/2016-12-26-primitive-obsession.md

 and being blown away by the ability to do `2.days.from_now`.

-One of the things I appreciate from `Arel` is that when you make a query you get back an instance of `ActiveRecord::Relation` not an `Array`.
+One of the things I appreciate from `Arel` is that when you make a query you get back an instance of `ActiveRecord_Relation` not an `Array`.
 You can ask this relation questions you couldn't, and shouldn't, ask an `Array`.
 This brings me to something I don't often see in Ruby... collection classes.

 A collection class is a class that represents a collection of objects.
 Why might you use a collection class